 ROI 7,14, 30, 60, 90 is the return on investment for 7, 14, 30, 60, 90 days respectively.
-They allow to evaluate the effectiveness of advertising companies for different periods of time by placing them in equal conditions.
-The more days have passed since the first time you log into the application, the more objective ROI will be.
+They allow the evaluation of the effectiveness of advertising companies for different periods of time by placing them in equal conditions.

 RROI is calculated by dividing Revenue by Install Costs.

 ARPU (Average Revenue Per User) determines the average income that is received from one active user for a period.
-It is calculated by dividing Revenue by Users (active audience of the period: DAU, WAU or MAU respectively).
-While calculating this indicator, the entire audience is taken into account: both non-paying and paying.
 ARPU shows the monetization efficiency of the project: the higher the indicator is, the greater the income per user for a period is.
-It is very convenient for comparison the effectiveness of projects.
+It is very convenient for comparing the effectiveness of projects.

 ARPPU (Average Revenue Per Paying User) determines the average income that is received from one paying user for a period.
-It is calculated by dividing Revenue by Paying Users.
 While determining this indicator, only users who have made a payment for a certain period are considered.
-And the period plays a very important role: for example, the monthly ARPPU will show several payments made by the user per month, while the daily ARPPU will not show it.

-Cumulative ARPU N days (for 7, 14, 30, etc. days) is a nondecreasing metric: that is, the more days since the registration have passed, the higher is this indicator.
+Cumulative ARPU N days (for 7, 14, 30, etc. days) is a nondecreasing metric: that is, the more days since the registration has passed, the higher this indicator is.

-LTV (Lifetime Value) shows the quantity of money that a user brings in average for the entire time of usage the application.
-This indicator combines both the duration of the user's activity and his payments, and allows to determine the price of attracting a new user.
-For an effective business, it is necessary LTV to be more than the cost of attracting users.
-Therefore, the longer the user in the application is and the higher the average income from him is, the higher will be LTV.
+LTV (Lifetime Value) analytical metrics for mobile applications shows the amount of money that a user brings in on average for the entire time of usage of the application.
+This indicator combines both the duration of the user's activity and his payments and allows to determine the cost of attracting a new user.
+For an effective business, it is necessary for LTV to be more than the cost of attracting users.
+Therefore, the longer the user is in the application and the higher the average income from it, the higher the LTV.

-In this article we have surveyed key analytical metrics.
-Nevertheless, the most important thing while analyzing an application is not the indicators, but their interpretation.
+In this article, we have surveyed key mobile analytics metrics that it is important to pay attention to.
+Nevertheless, the most important thing while analyzing an application is not the indicators themselves but their interpretation.